geoffrich/geoffrich.net/src/posts/svelte-scoped-styles.md

 </style>
 ```

 So one issue is fixed, but another is introduced.
-What if you rely on an external stylesheet that you also want to apply to your component?
+What if you rely on an external stylesheet that you also want to apply to your component? (e.g. `a[href]` or `a:hover` should beat `a`)

 You can